WordPress/gutenberg/docs/data/data-core-blocks.md

 *Returns*

-Name of block used for unregistered block fallback.
+Fallback block name.

 ### getFreeformFallbackBlockName

-Returns an action object used to set the block name for freeform content fallback.
+Returns the name of the block for handling non-block content.

 *Parameters*